Treating people not illnesses!

 menstrual pain and excessive/irregular bleeding, muscle tension, joint pain, back pain, cough, tinnitus

 In babies and children acupuncture can support symptoms such as bedwetting, constipation, diarrhoea and vomiting.

 Acupuncture may be used as a support for:

 fertility treatment such as IVF

 pregnancy and lactation related issues such as musculoskeletal pain, nausea, vomiting, hyper mobility, mastitis and insufficient milk production.

-I have a particular interest in working with people who suffer from anxiety, depression, menstrual imbalances, headaches, digestive complaints and fatigue.
+I have a particular interest in working with people who suffer from anxiety, depression, menstrual imbalances, headaches, digestive complaints, autoimmune or viral issues and fatigue.

 Acupuncture and children